ErwanKESSLER/NetCDFDocker/README.md

 -Enable docker : `sudo systemctl enable docker`

--First build the image with : `sudo docker build -t netcdf -f Dockerfile .`
+-First build the image with : `sudo docker build -t netcdf -f Dockerfile .` (it takes 25min approximately)

 ---

 MULTIPLE TIMES :

--You can then check its build (it takes 25min approximately) with:
+-You can then check f the image is there ( with:`sudo docker images`)
-`sudo docker images`

 -If there is an image called netcdf then congrats you have it ( you can save it locally with `docker save netcdf > netcdf.tar` and load it on any docker device with `docker load netcdf.tar`